 Listen up, history lovers!
-We’ve counted down 30 iconic Austin sites you can’t miss while visiting the capital city.
+We’ve counted down 35 iconic Austin sites you can’t miss while visiting the Capital City.
 Delve into the backstory of our fascinating town, where you can explore everything from art and history museums to lush parks, still kickin’ honky-tonks and restaurants that have proudly served up meals to generations of locals.

 Barton Springs Pool.